dadi/docs/src/web/getting-started/hello-world.md

 layout: default.html
 ---

-The minimal folder structure for a project would look like:
+# Introduction

+This is a brief outline of the minimum files you might need to an app to say "hello world".
+The folder structure looks like:

 ```
 /your-project